From AD 1467 to 1615, Japan experienced a long period of civil war called the Sengoku Jidai, which means 'The Warring States' period.

 The next 'unifier of Japan' arose after Oda Nobunaga and was named Toyotomi Hideyoshi.

-Hideyoshi actually served under Oda Nobunaga and had been promoted due to his gift for military matters.
+Hideyoshi had actually served under Oda Nobunaga and had been promoted due to his gift for military matters.

 By the time of Nobunaga's suicide, Hideyoshi was one of the most respected generals in his army.

-He launched a series of wars against his enemies and, by 1590, had become the most powerful daimyo in Japan.
+This success made it obvious that he was Nobunaga’s successor and, by 1590, had become the most powerful daimyo in Japan.

 The first invasion in 1592 was initially quite successful, with Japanese forces advancing far into Korean territory.